Dog-Friendly Parks in Northwest Austin

 Parking: a couple smallish lots right between Brushy Creek Rd and the park.
 There’s another small lot up the road a ways too.

-Watch Out for: the highly trafficked Brushy Creek trail system runs RIGHT next to the parking lot so I don’t recommend this park for dogs who struggle with strangers.
+Watch out for: the highly trafficked Brushy Creek trail system runs RIGHT next to the parking lot so I don’t recommend this park for dogs who struggle with strangers.
 As popular as the trail is, it would be impossible to keep your dog calm while you park, unload, and move away from the trail.

 I have also seen some off-leash activity here although leash laws do apply.